| |

 The Trail

 The trail leads through a variety of terrain while meandering through the park.
 Truth be told, I was hoping for more river views while on the trail.
-You only get a glimpse of the river here and there until you get to Bear Falls.
+You only glimpse the river occasionally until you get to Bear Falls.

-The added bridges and stairs, and downed trees make this a difficult trail for mountain bikers.
-As mentioned briefly above, we saw many trail riders abandon their bikes at various locations, for the trail was not what they were expecting.
+The added bridges, stairs, and downed trees make this a difficult trail for mountain bikers.
+As mentioned briefly, we saw many trail riders abandon their bikes at various locations, for the trail was not what they expected.

 These added elements, however, make for a fun and interesting hike!
 And there is plenty of beauty that surrounds you along the way.